 But that’s not easy, particularly for my minority brothers and sisters.
-It’s not surprising, but there’s growing research that shows how most multi-ethnic churches in our country are still dominated by white cultural norms—the music style, the authors referenced by the pastors, and so on.
-Even in a multi-ethnic church there can still be a sense of disparity.
+It’s not surprising, but there’s growing research that shows how white cultural norms dominate multi-ethnic churches—the music style, the authors referenced by the pastors, and so on.
+Even in a multi-ethnic church, there can still be a sense of disparity.
 There’s a lot more sacrifice on the part of non-white people.

 From my position, I want to sacrifice more of my preferences.
 As a white pastor, I need to grow in laying aside my preferences for members of my church, because I want Christ to be exalted through increasing diversity in our leadership and in our membership.
 On a related note, I do not want to speak from the Bible on issues that are popular among white followers of Christ while staying silent from the Bible on issues that are important to non-white followers of Christ.
 That’s not faithful pastoring.

 We cannot truly worship God while we stay silent on injustice in all kinds of areas.
 And I know, as a white pastor, I have blind spots.
 So I am part of the problem.
 I need friends and fellow pastors around me from different ethnicities to help me see those blind spots.
-I’m committed to listening, learning, loving, and laying aside what contemporary church growth methodologies say is the best way to grow a church, i.e., ignore the controversial issues.
-I want us to do the exact opposite.
-I want us to hear God’s Word clearly on these issues, and then we can trust Him with the growth of this church.
+I commit myself to listening, learning, loving, and laying aside what contemporary church growth methodologies say is the best way to grow a church, i.e., ignore the controversial issues.
+My desire is for us to do the exact opposite.
+And I want us to hear God’s Word clearly on these issues, and then we can trust him with the growth of this church.